AngelaMeow/angelameow.github.io/about.md

 ### Tools

 - Proficient in Figma, Adobe Illustrator, and Adobe Photoshop.
-- Skilled in integrating Figma Make or Lovable for streamlined workflows and scaling products and design systems.
+- Skilled in integrating Figma Make, Lovable and other AI tools for streamlined workflows, scaling products and building design systems.

 ### Team and Collaboration